 The host environment imposes many stresses on bacteria, among them nutrient limitation and oxidative stress imparted by host phagocytes.
 Proteins involved in iron acquisition are attractive vaccine components, because their expression is promoted by growth in the iron-restricted host environment.
 Sheldon and Heinrichs (2012) review the biogenesis, substrate specificity, and impact on host innate immune response, of cell envelope lipoproteins that are up-regulated in response to low iron.
 Gaupp et al. (2012) summarize the cellular targets of oxidative stress, mechanisms employed to sense oxidative stress and damage, oxidative stress protection and repair mechanisms, and regulation of the oxidative stress response.
 Original research by Fuller et al. (2011) defines the role of a lactate-quinone oxidoreductase (Lqo) in countering oxidative stress imposed by host phagocyte derived nitric oxide, and show that this cytoplasmic protein is essential for virulence in a murine model of sepsis, particularly in association with myocarditis.

+Although most manifestations of S. aureus disease are attributed to its growth as an “extracellular” pathogen, it is gaining new respect for its ability to survive within host cells as a facultative intracellular pathogen.
+Fraunholz and Sinha (2012) present a guide to recent developments in this emerging field of study, summarizing the variety of intracellular fates of S. aureus, including artwork that appears on the cover of this issue.
 Original research by Spaulding et al. (2012) shows that major clonal types of S. aureus known for causing hospital and community acquired infections, exhibit distinct differences in their capacity for cardiotropic versus lethal sepsis infections, and that production of superantigen toxins and cytolysins account for some of these differences.
 Expanding on the theme that some strains specialize in certain types of infection, Anderson et al. (2012) describe an ex vivo porcine vaginal mucosa model to evaluate the contribution of cytolysins in biofilm formation and tissue damage caused by S. aureus strains associated with menstrual toxic shock syndrome.
 Xu and McCormick (2012) review molecular biology of staphylococcal superantigen toxins, including toxic shock syndrome toxin TSST, and offer a unique perspective on superantigen toxins, which includes a proposed role in colonization, in addition to disease progression.
-Fraunholz and Sinha review developments in understanding the potentially redundant arsenal of membrane-damaging virulence factors at the disposal of S. aureus, and their interplay with the host immune system (Fraunholz and Sinha, 2012).
-Hanke and Kielian (2012) have authored a review the summarizes the immune defenses that staphylococcal biofilms evade, and place specific emphasis on the idea that staphylococcal biofilms skew the host immune response away from a proinflammatory bactericidal phenotype toward an anti-inflammatory, pro-fibrotic response that favors bacterial persistence.
+Vandenesch et al. review developments in understanding the potentially redundant arsenal of membrane-damaging virulence factors at the disposal of S. aureus, and their interplay with the host immune system (Vandenesch et al., 2012).
+Hanke and Kielian (2012) have authored a review that summarizes the immune defenses that staphylococcal biofilms evade, and place specific emphasis on the idea that staphylococcal biofilms skew the host immune response away from a proinflammatory bactericidal phenotype toward an anti-inflammatory, pro-fibrotic response that favors bacterial persistence.